 For those organisations that have experienced a cyber security incident, or are trying to reduce the likelihood or severity of such an attack, CREST has introduced a scheme based on company assessment and professional qualifications which has been endorsed by GCHQ and CPNI.
 The CREST Cyber Security Incident Response scheme focuses on appropriate standards for incident response aligned to demand from all sectors of industry, the wider public sector and academia.
 Companies included in this scheme have demonstrated that they have effective policies, processes and procedures in place to help organisations plan for, manage and recover from significant cyber security related incidents.
 These companies will also have access to professionally qualified staff in intrusion analysis and reverse engineering.

-The latest addition to our accreditation portfolio is for SOC providers.
-This new accreditation scheme will help the buying community understand how SOC’s work.
+CREST also accredit SOC providers.
+This accreditation discipline helps the buying community understand how SOC’s work.
 The key criteria required in an effective service will, in particular, enable the buying community to differentiate the services provided.
-The scheme will provide existing and potential members with a tangible differentiator to help them attract clients.
+The scheme provides existing and potential members with a tangible differentiator to help them attract clients.
 There are differences on the SOC accreditation to our other disciplines.
-The main one being that the application process will consist of three steps: Application Form, Onsite Audit and Technical Assessment.
+The main one being that the application process will consist of three steps: Application Form, External Validation and Technical Assessment.
+There is further information here.

-CREST is part of a consortium with the IISP and Royal Holloway College to provide examinations for Security Architects under the CESG Certified Professional Scheme.
+CREST is part of a consortium with CIISec and Royal Holloway College to provide examinations for Security Architects under the NCSC Certified Professional Scheme.
 The introduction of this exam is having a significant impact on the technical security industry and its moves towards professionalisation.

-Conducting its own research and working closely with Tech Partnership, academia and training organisations, CREST provides a structured approach for entry into the industry and professional development pathways for those wishing to progress.
+Conducting its own research and working closely with other organisations including academia and training, CREST provides a structured approach for entry into the industry and professional development pathways for those wishing to progress.